RaeDahl/SandSnapQuery/README.md

 ## Description:

 A Python program to retrieve data from the [SandSnap query page](https://services6.arcgis.com/rZL2YPlohtwSQBWu/arcgis/rest/services/survey123_402b0c9d9dfe4bcc8b4b7d6873c710fe_fieldworker/FeatureServer/query).
-Uses the requests library to send a get request to the SandSnap API, the save the data into a local file.
+Uses the requests library to send a get request to the SandSnap API, then saves the data into a local file.

 ## Current Functionality: